Multiple airports refuse to play DHS video blaming Democrats for government shutdown

 "The Port Authority's longstanding policies prevent airing of politically partisan messages at our facilities, so airports are not airing the video on airport-controlled screens," spokesperson Cheryl Albiez said.

-Other airports that are not playing the video include Phoenix Sky Harbor International Airport in Arizona, Charlotte Douglas International Airport in North Carolina, Buffalo Niagara International Airport and Westchester County Airport in New York, and O'Hare International Airport and Midway International Airport in Chicago.
+Other airports that are not playing the video include Oakland San Francisco Bay Airport, San Jose Mineta International Airport, San Francisco International Airport, Phoenix Sky Harbor International Airport in Arizona, Charlotte Douglas International Airport in North Carolina, Buffalo Niagara International Airport and Westchester County Airport in New York, and O'Hare International Airport and Midway International Airport in Chicago.
 Massachusetts Port Authority, which manages Boston's airports, said the video is not being played and there are no video screens at its TSA checkpoints.

+In a statement, a spokesperson for the San Francisco International Airport said, "This video should not be playing at SFO, consistent with our policy prohibiting any messaging of a political nature."

 "North Carolina municipal law as well as CLT Airport's policy for digital content do not permit the referenced video," Charlotte Douglas International said in a statement.